masif2002/google-cloud-digital-leader-notes/notes.md

 # Decoupling w/ Pub-Sub
 ![](img/sync-comm.png)
-* If the application has high load, it might send a lot of requests that the loggin service might not be able to handle
+* If the application has high load, it might send a lot of requests that the logging service might not be able to handle
-* So, if we have a pub-sub (a message queue) in between, the logging service can pick up the requests when it is ready
+* So, if we have a pub-sub (a message queue) in between, the logging service can pick up the requests only if it is ready
 ![](img/pub-sub.png)

 ## Pub Sub